-Joint doctoral research programmes that involve a significant taught element must adhere to taught quality assurance and review processes for this element of the degree.
-Reference should be made to the University's 'Guidance and procedures for the quality assurance of collaborative provision' and the University's policies and guidance in relation to taught provision and thought should be given to the ownership of teaching materials.
+Dual doctoral research programmes that involve a significant taught element must adhere to taught quality assurance and review processes for this element of the degree.
+Reference should be made to the University's Guidance and Procedures for the Quality Assurance of Taught Collaborative Provision and the University's policies and guidance in relation to taught provision and thought should be given to the ownership of teaching materials.